 Great for Gathering Qualitative Feedback

 Often the only way to gather important qualitative (text) feedback from your market is by using a questionnaire.
-Through judicious use of open ended questions you can gain insights into what your customers think about each aspect of the business.
+Using open ended questions you can gain deeper insights into what your customers think about each aspect of the business.

 Without understanding the why you are sometimes doomed to random luck to hit on the best approaches.